maxijonson/gpt-turbo/packages/discord/README.md

 > The Quota System is opt-in.
 Specifying a database connection string in your environment variables will enable it automatically.
 See the [`.env.example`](./.env.example) file for more information.

 On top of whitelisting and blacklisting, you can optionally enable the bot's quota system.
 This system allows you to specify a maximum amount of [tokens](https://openai.com/pricing) that can be used for each allowed user.
+It uses key-value storage powered by [KeyV](https://github.com/jaredwray/keyv), which is why multiple databases are supported (MongoDB, PostgreSQL and MySQL).

 > If you haven't explicitly set a quota for a user, the bot will use the default quota of 5000 tokens (about $0.01).
 This can be changed by setting the `DEFAULT_QUOTA` environment variable.